Save an Average of $321* A Year on RV Insurance

-Yes, your RV is in essence very similar to a car so most auto insurance companies will issue you a traditional auto insurance policy.
+Yes, your RV is in essence very similar to a car so most car insurance companies will issue you a traditional auto insurance policy.

-However, this is going to create gaps in your coverage that can be costly if all that you have is an auto insurance policy.
+However, this is going to create gaps in your coverage that can be costly if all that you have is an automobile insurance policy.